guillaumeduhan/next-supabase-shadcn-auth/README.md

-# Next.js Supabase Shadcn Auth 2025
+# Next.js Supabase Shadcn Auth 2025 by @codewithg

 A modern authentication starter built with **Next.js 15**, **Supabase**, and **Shadcn UI**.
 Perfect for adding secure, production-ready auth to any Next.js application with minimal setup.